hello12332185821/DeadlyDebts/README.md

 # 💰 DeadlyDebts
 ### The ultimate physical-item bounty system for Minecraft servers.

 DeadlyDebts is a high-performance bounty plugin that moves away from virtual currency.
-Instead of "fake" money, players put real items—Diamonds, Netherite, or custom currency, on the heads of their enemies.
+Instead of "fake" money, players put real items.
+Diamonds, Netherite, or custom currency, on the heads of their enemies.

 ---